INTRODUCTION

 The dissenting opinion of the curator of the royal museum and gentleman Olrid.

 The frivolous tone of the story does not correspond to the importance of the events.
-I propose to destroy all thirty-six slabs taken from the museum, on which Enrio Vittorino scrawled the history of our disasters.
+I propose to destroy all thirty-six slabs taken from the museum, on which Enrio Vittorino has scrawled the history of our disasters.

 Olrid.